 St Giulio arrived with his brother Giuliano around 370 A.D.
 He decided to build his hundredth church on the island, rife then, the story goes, with dragons and serpents (pagans, more like).
 Having sailed over the lake on his cloak, he sent the beasts (whoever or whatever they were) packing and began the building of his church.

 The feast day of St Giulio is 31st January.
-He is the patron of builders and stone masons, who flock to the island on his feast day for a celebratory mass, during which a lamb decked with coloured ribbons is offered on the altar then, that afternoon, put up for auction.
-Of course, the terrified lamb ends up served with roast potatoes.
+He is the patron of builders and stone masons, who flock to the island on his feast day for a celebratory mass, during which a lamb decked with coloured ribbons is offered on the altar.
+In the afternoon, the distressed lamb is put up for auction and ends up days later served with roast potatoes.
 All very pagan.
+After animal lovers complained, there are now assurances that the lamb 'is returned to its field'.
+(And pigs may yet fly).

 computer graphics by Giacomo Saporito